JamesSkemp/words/content/post/why-i-dont-care-for-ethics-9-people-on-a-boat.md

 +++
-title = "Why I Don't Care For Ethics: 9 people on a boat" summary = "The ethical dilemma of x people on a boat, which can hold only x-1." draft = false comments = true date = "2009-01-01T16:00:00-06:00"
+title = "Why I Don't Care For Ethics: 9 people on a boat" description = "The ethical dilemma of x people on a boat, which can hold only x-1." draft = false comments = true date = "2009-01-01T16:00:00-06:00"